nerdcave/CollisionSprite/README.md

 // create your sprite
 PESprite *ship = [PESprite spriteWithFile:@"images/spaceship.png"];
-// set this property to its shape name in PhysicsEditor ship.physicsEditorName = @"spaceship";
+// set they physicsEditorName property to its shape name specified in PhysicsEditor ship.physicsEditorName = @"spaceship";
 ...